filipluca/Polygenic_SA_selection_X_vs_A/README.md

-# "An unbiased test reveals no enrichment of sexually antagonistic polymorphisms on the human X chromosome" (Ruzicka & Connallon, Proc.
-B, 2022)
+#  An unbiased test reveals no enrichment of sexually antagonistic polymorphisms on the human X chromosome

 Welcome!

-The code needed to reproduce the analyses in the above manuscript will be uploaded soon.
+Here you will soon be able to find code for the manuscript titled "An unbiased test reveals no enrichment of sexually antagonistic polymorphisms on the human X chromosome" (Ruzicka & Connallon, Proc.
+B, 2022).

 Working on it...